4PiR2/ETHZ_AI-Center-Projects-in-Machine-Learning-Research_FS23_Vast-Challenge/backend-project/README.md

 ```

 ## How to run
-Once the package has been installed, you can run the server by running the `start-server` command directly on your terminal, or by running `python -m dummy_server.router.app`.
+Once the package has been installed, you can run the server by running the `start-server` command directly on your terminal, or by running `python -m dummy_server.router.app --host 0.0.0.0`.